 The consequence assessment describes the potential consequences associated with RABV entry and exposure and estimates the likelihood of these consequences occurring.
-This involves estimating the likelihood of establishment and/or spread of RABV for the most likely outbreak scenario, and determining the direct and indirect effects (health, environmental and socioeconomic) should this outbreak scenario occur.
+This involves estimating the likelihood of establishment and/or spread of RABV for the most likely outbreak scenario, and determining the direct and indirect effects (health, environmental and socioeconomic) should this Department of Agriculture, Fisheries and Forestry outbreak scenario occur.
 Combining the likelihood of establishment and/or spread for this outbreak scenario with the corresponding overall effect of establishment and/or spread gives an estimation of likely consequences.